sarnold/rst-format/src/sarnold.rst

 ..
-Process this file to a pdf using the command : "rst2pdf -s pdf-resume.style sarnold.rst"
+Process this file to a pdf using the command: "rst2pdf -s pdf-resume.style sarnold.rst" Even better, use the makefile.

 ==================
  Stephen L Arnold